Capacity plan, prioritize, and monitor production orders

 The benefit of these applications is their ability to leverage the cloud’s capabilities to manage your business in real-time at an affordable price.
 The good news is that it is still possible to use the cloud to manage ITAR-controlled data.
 Both AWS and Microsoft Azure offer ITAR and EAR-compliant cloud infrastructures that software vendors can host their products on, called AWS GovCloud and Microsoft Azure Government respectively.

-FactoryFour was designed with the same aesthetic and usability principles as these COTS products, with the ability to scale with your unique processes and organization growth.
+FactoryFour was designed with the same, modern aesthetic and usability principles as these COTS products, with the ability to scale with your unique processes and organization growth.
 Most importantly, we are ITAR and EAR compliant and focused specifically on manufacturing.
-FactoryFour provides you with:
+FactoryFour provides regulated manufacturers:

 Need a manufacturing management software that is ITAR compliant?
 Speak to one of our experts here and book a demo today.